Ryan Andrews, MA, MS, RD

 My expertise is the ability to help people understand complex nutritional concepts and then empower them to improve the quality of their life.
 I have worked in nursing homes, hospitals, health bureau, private practice, worksite wellness, research and development, dialysis centers, food services, and behavior health centers.
 I study both western and eastern nutrition.
 I have worked with thousands of people and have presented hundreds of lectures and cooking demos.
 People enjoy my presentations because I have the background and desire to present information in an engaging and fun manner.

-I currently work as a clinical dietitian with in-patient services for the Lehigh Valley Hospital Network in Pennsylvania.
+I currently work for Sodexo as a clinical dietitian with in-patient services for the Lehigh Valley Hospital Network in Pennsylvania.
 Because of my previous experiences, I am frequently called upon for public speaking and television interviews, and I have recently been asked to expand/transition my role at the hospital to include sustainability and wellness.

 I authored the book “The Soluble Fiber Solution”.
 This book is based on information I gathered during my private practice.
 Clients where able to lower their LDL cholesterol as much as 60 points in 6 weeks by altering their saturated fat and soluble fiber intake.
 Visit me at LinkedIn.